I am fascinated by Japanese Woodblock prints. It is amazing how the Japanese woodblock artists execute their art using this woodblock technique.

-Two of the greatest landscape artist during this period were Hiroshige and Hokusai.
+Two of the most incredible landscape artists during this period were Hiroshige and Hokusai.
 Both of them focused on the woodblock landscapes from different viewpoints and different seasons of the year.

 Warriors and Japanese Heroes Ukiyo-e Woodblock prints

-Another big subject matter for the 19th-century Japanese woodblock artists were warriors and Japanese heroes.
-One of the major artists for this genre and period was Utagawa Kuniyoshi (1798-1861).
-Utagawa Kuniyoshi brought together the drama, dynamics, and imagination of the warriors and Japanese heroes to the woodblock medium.
+Another big subject matter for 19th-century Japanese woodblock artists was warriors and Japanese heroes.
+One of the major artists of this genre and period was Utagawa Kuniyoshi (1798-1861).
+Utagawa Kuniyoshi brought together the warriors’ and Japanese heroes’ drama, dynamics, and imagination to the woodblock medium.
 His woodblock prints proved to be hugely popular.

 Before 1868, Japan was cut off from the rest of the world; this was a great isolation period.
 Japan had stopped all trade with all other nations and banned travel in and out of Japan.

-In 1868 when the final shogun Takagawa was ousted, this isolationism situation change.
+In 1868, when the final shogun, Takagawa, was ousted, this isolationist situation changed.
 Japan began to open its borders for trade.
-As part of this trade, the Ukiyo-e woodblock prints started to become exported to the Western world.
+As part of this trade, the Ukiyo-e woodblock prints were exported to the Western world.

 As these Japanese woodblock print started appearing in Europe and the United States, western artists such as Van Gogh, Monet, Degas, Whistler, and Toulouse-Lautrec were captivated and inspired by these Japanese Ukiyo-e woodblock prints.

 One example of how these woodblock prints affected Western artists was Van Gogh.
 Van Gogh started to use brighter colors in his artwork and enhance contrasts.